abhindra-0458/Hand-Recognition/README.md

-Sure!
-Here's a polished and more human-readable `README.md` file with simple language, suitable for your final-year project:

 ---
 # ✋ Hand Gesture Recognition with Action Control

 This project is a real-time hand gesture recognition system built with Python.
-It detects your hand using a webcam and recognizes specific gestures to trigger actions – like moving the mouse, switching tabs, or even controlling hardware (e.g., Arduino/ESP32).
+It detects your hand using a webcam and recognizes specific gestures to trigger actions – sign for hello, sign for thankyou, or even controlling hardware (e.g., Arduino/ESP32).

 ---